One of these days some simple soul

 Now, after reading John on your own in the raw, below are 4 of our best suggestions for ways to continue reading the Bible on your own.
 Read below and see what works well for you.
 And include us in your journey, so we can encourage you!

-1. Read through the whole Bible in 1 year.
+1. Try Reading through the whole Bible in 1 year.

 This is the best way to grow.
 As one writer says, “Even dripping water can hollow out a stone.”
 Reading through the entirety of the Bible in a year will change your life.
 It just will.
 Let the daily drip of Bible reading transform your heart year after year.